-Professor Voyer is full professor at ESCP Europe Business School in the department of Entrepreneurship and Jean Monnet Module Leader (Erasmus +, EU-funded Programme).
-He has held various visiting research positions across Europe, including the London School of Economics and Political Science (LSE) and Copenhagen Business School and previously served as Associate Dean of ESCP Europe’s Undergraduate programmes.
+Professor Voyer is full professor at ESCP Business School in the department of Entrepreneurship and chair-holder of the Cartier – ESCP – HEC Turning Points Research Chair.
+He has held various visiting research positions across Europe, including the London School of Economics and Political Science (LSE) and Copenhagen Business School (CBS).
+He previously served as Associate Dean of ESCP Europe’s Undergraduate programmes and Jean Monnet Module Leader (Erasmus +, EU-funded Programme).

 He received a PhD in Social Psychology from the London School of Economics and Political Science, and a Doctorate of Science in management (DSc / Habilitation à Diriger des Recherches) from the Sorbonne University in Paris.
 Before this, he studied marketing at HEC Paris and the London Business School.
 In the UK, He is a chartered psychologist (CPsychol), a chartered scientist (CSci), a chartered marketer (MCIM), Associate Fellow of the British Psychological Society (AFBPsS), Fellow of the Royal Society of Arts (FRSA) and Senior Fellow of the Higher Education Academy (SFHEA).